google/transit/gtfs/spec/en/revision-history.md

 ### Revision History

+### September 2024
+* Clarify presence and use of from/to_stop_id & from/to_trip_id fields in transfers.txt.
+See [discussion](https://github.com/google/transit/pull/455).
+* Added validity rules for polygons in GeoJSON files.
+See [discussion](https://github.com/google/transit/pull/476).

 ### August 2024
 * Change stops.txt presence because of demand responsive services.
 See [discussion](https://github.com/google/transit/pull/472).
 * Clarify intended use for timepoint in stop_times.txt.
 See [discussion](https://github.com/google/transit/pull/474).